betheden/hebrew-grammar/content/definiteness.rst

   You-will-become-son-in-law to-me **the day**.
   **Today** you will be my son-in-law.

+.. _definiteness_superlative:

-Sometimes a definite adjective can indicate a specific member of a group.
+Sometimes a definite adjective can indicate a :ref:`superlative<adjective_superlative>` member of a group.

 .. csv-table:: Example: 1SA 16:11